ojaksch/MiSTer_tty2tft/doc/README.md

 When tty2tft has finished booting, it is showing my version of an animation plus some text, IP address and version.
 If you want to use your own animation, just follow the hints in the [documentation](https://github.com/ojaksch/MiSTer_tty2tft/blob/main/doc/README.md#mjpeg]documentation), save your MPJEG as "000-arcade.mjpeg" to SD overwriting my original one and change the 6th line of wifi.txt from ORG to OWN, which disables additional text output over your video after playing.
+However, version number and a single "T" ("Touch Support available") are still displayed.

 ---